-We acknowledge, that we are here today on the land of the Guringai people.
-The Guringai people are the traditional owners of this land, on which we work and live.
+We acknowledge, that we are here today on the land of the Eora Nation and Gadigal people.
+The Gadigal people are the traditional custodians and owners of Newport and its surrounding areas.
 We recognise their continuing connection to land, water and community.
 We pay respect to Elders past, present and emerging.

 The earliest land explorations were Aboriginal tracks.
-For thousands of years prior to the arrival of Europeans, The Guringai people had rich food, language, and spiritual rituals along with laws and connection to the land.
+For thousands of years prior to the arrival of Europeans, The Eora Nation and Gadigal people had rich food, language, and spiritual rituals along with laws and connection to the land.

 From 1810 Aboriginal lands were given to pardoned convicts and free settlers.
 Some land was cleared for cultivation to provide timber for building and fuel.
 Later in the century Pittwater became a farming district for grazing sheep, cattle, horses and pigs and producing butter, milk, vegetables, fruit and wheat.